-Station 73 is a new state-of-the-art facility that replaced the existing station on the same site located on the Township's west side.
-The station supports the existing three firemen, and is adaptable for growth to six responders and an expansion of services offered.
+Station 73 is a new state-of-the-art facility that supports three full-time firefighters, and is designed for future growth to accommodate six responders and an expansion of services.
 The building program includes a public lobby, administrative spaces, training room, day room, fitness room, bunk rooms, kitchen, and three drive-through apparatus bays.

-Healthy-building elements were incorporated into the design, positioning West Chester as an industry leader for optimizing the health and wellness their most critical asset, the firefighters.
-There is an abundance of natural light in the common and training areas, increasing the connection to nature, and improving natural circadian rhythms.
-The bunk rooms are designed to be extremely small, which encourages spending more time in common areas and promotes comradery.
+The design incorporates healthy-building elements, positioning West Chester as a leader for optimizing the health and wellness of their most valuable asset, the firefighters.
+An abundance of natural light in the common and training areas increases the connection to nature and improves natural circadian rhythms.
+Because the bunk rooms are intentionally small, the firefighters are prone to spend more time in common areas, promoting socialization and boosting comradery.

-The station is extremely energy efficient and is designed to have a low Energy Use Intensity (EUI) of 35, accomplished by using a high R-Value thermal envelope design and energy-efficient building systems.
+The station is extremely energy efficient and is designed to have a low Energy Use Intensity (EUI) of 35, accomplished by using a high R-Value thermal envelope and energy-efficient building systems.
 The typical fire station has an EUI of 124.9.
-This 24/7/365 station uses 3.5 times less energy than the national average for fire stations and provides incredible savings on the Township's energy bills and consumption.
+This 24/7/365 station uses 3.5 times less energy than the national average for fire stations, greatly reducing energy consumption and expenditures.

 513 254 9821